mmai/piquetBook/index.md

 A leads seven of hearts; B plays the nine.If, instead of the seven, A leads ace, king ofhearts, as he probably would in an ordinaryhand, he cannot reckon thirteen in play.

-B leads anything&mdash;say, queen of hearts.
+B leads anything-say, queen of hearts.
 Awins with the king, and leads ace, eight of hearts.It is compulsory on A to lead eight of heartsafter the ace.

 B wins the eight of hearts, and next leads aclub, which A wins.